hues-platform/nestli/README.md

 # DTpy
-Open source Digital Twin of HVAC system in python, using EnergyPlus and FMI (model exchange)
+Open source Digital Twin of HVAC system in python, using EnergyPlus and FMI (co-simulation)